litebird/litebird_sim/docs/source/scanning.rst

 is encoded in a quaternion that is saved in the IMO.

 Next, we move from the reference frame of the boresight to that of the spacecraft.
+The information about the placement of the boresight with respect to the spin axis is encoded in the class :class:`Instrument`.
-In this case, the spin axis is supposed to be aligned with the positive `z` direction; the transformation from the boresight is encoded through the parameter ``spin_boresight_angle_deg`` passed to the constructor of :class:`.SpinningScanningstrategy`.
+After this transformation, the spin axis is aligned with the `z` axis.

 The next transformation goes from the spacecraft's to the Ecliptic reference frame; the Ecliptic is on the `xy` plane, and the `z` axis